 These bars have no added sugar, you can whip them up in just a few minutes, and they'll take care of breakfast, after-school snacks, and dessert.
 Amazing?
 You bet.

-These optional ingredients all add a little extra dimension, but the essential recipe is still really just four ingredients: Bananas, oats, dates, and chopped nuts.
+There are a few optional ingredients here, like vanilla and nutmeg, that add a little extra dimension, but the essential recipe is really just four ingredients: Bananas, oats, dates, and chopped nuts.
 (I mean, you could argue that it's just three: I think you could leave the nuts out without a problem.)
 The bananas hold everything together, and the dates give a little chewy sweetness.
 The sweetness is understated in these bars; there is just enough to satisfy a mid-afternoon craving.

 As you can see these are vegan, and if you use gluten-free oats, they're totally gluten-free, too.
 They're quite adaptable; if you want a little more sweetness you could add a handful of chocolate chips or cinnamon chips.
 You could add shredded coconut, too, or raisins.